 If you are an existing Chintaro user you will also need to remove the Chintaro shortcuts from each users desktop.
 For how to do this please see this solution: How to remove your Chintaro shortcuts to move to Chintaro Cloud.
 If you are a new Chintaro user, disregard this step.

-If you are a new Chintaro user, Chintaro Support will book in 1 x Go To Meeting to show you how to navigate around using the Parallels and Chintaro Cloud platform.
-If you are an existing Chintaro user, after the go live date has been nominated Chintaro Support will book in 2 x Go To Meetings with you.
+If you are a new Chintaro user, Chintaro Support meeting to show you how to navigate around using the Parallels and Chintaro Cloud platform.
+If you are an existing Chintaro user, after the go live date has been nominated Chintaro Support will book in two meetings with you.
 One to get your backup and move your data folder to the cloud.
 During this time we will also rename your Data folder to Data1 (or something similar) so that users cannot access the database locally anymore and the other to show you how to navigate around using the Parallels and Chintaro Cloud platform.

-If you are an existing customer there are a couple of different options for the 2 x Go To Meetings.
+If you are an existing customer there are a couple of different options for the two meetings.
 We suggest Option 1 as it has minimal downtime for users, however, you can elect to move during the day if that would be your preference.
-Note: Existing users will not have access to Chintaro from after the first Go To Meeting up until the second Go To Meeting.
+Note: Existing users will not have access to Chintaro from after the first meeting up until the second meeting.

-- Option 1: Book the first Go To Meeting at COB (AEST) one afternoon for Chintaro Support to get your data and the second at 9 am (AEST) the next morning.
+- Option 1: Book the first meeting at COB (AEST) one afternoon for Chintaro Support to get your data and the second at 9 am (AEST) the next morning.

-- Option 2: Book the two Go To Meeting during the day at convenient times for Chintaro Support and the Organisation or IT Team.
+- Option 2: Book the two meetings during the day at convenient times for Chintaro Support and the Organisation or IT Team.

-If you are an existing user Chintaro Support will hold the first Go To Meeting with you to move your data folder.
-During the Go To Meeting Chintaro Support will zip up your data folder and upload it to our Dropbox account so that it can be transferred to the Cloud server.
+If you are an existing user Chintaro Support will hold the first meeting with you to move your data folder.
+During the meeting Chintaro Support will zip up your data folder and upload it to our Dropbox account so that it can be transferred to the Cloud server.
 If you would prefer, you can email that data folder to us (if it isn't too large) or upload it to a platform of your choosing to share with Chintaro Support so that we can download it.
 NOTE: Either a user or IT will also need to send us a backup of your database so that we can restore it in SSMS on the cloud server.

 If you are a new Chintaro user, as opposed to an existing user, we will set you up with either a blank database or your converted data (depending on what you have purchased) so there is no need to book in this meeting.

-Chintaro Support will hold the next (or first for new customers) Go To Meeting.
-During this meeting we will go through the following information:
+Chintaro Support will hold the next (or first for new customers) meeting, during which we will go through the following information: